vtsatskin/SmartData/contents/specs.md

 [![](images/specs/app-data-control.png)](images/specs/app-data-control.png)

-The application data control view should show data and controls in the context of the device and not tied to a particular SIM.
-Therefore in a multi-SIM configuration, the data usage should reflect both SIMs combined.
-Data control toggles should be global toggles, thus toggling active SIMs should retain the the same data control settings per app.
+The application data control view should show data in the context of the selected SIM from the previous screen.
+However, data control toggles should be global toggles, and carry the same state regardless of the SIM context.

 Pressing the back button in the top left should go back to the previous screen, ensuring of the previous screen is preserved.

 The cycle's usage, seen in *A*, should substitute "month" with the user's chosen cycle.
 For example, if they are on a weekly cycle it would say "X MB of data used this week".

 ### SIM Plan Configuration